Wisdom Lessons Epilogue

 In God’s creative design, he has framed all 12 Wisdom lessons between these two statements—The Proverbs of Solomon.
 He also highlighted the important themes that he wants his readers to note: Son, King, Wisdom, Folly, Father, and Mother.

-This one verse brings all 12 Wisdom lessons together as they now culminate into this final statement—wise son makes a glad father: but a foolish son is the heaviness of his mother.
+This one verse brings all 12 Wisdom lessons together as they now culminate into this final statement—A wise son makes a glad father: but a foolish son is the heaviness of his mother.
 The son has heard all of the 12 Wisdom lessons.
 Depending upon how well he was willing to obey his father’s correction and regard his mother’s teaching, he will be either a wise or foolish son.

 How knowledgeably did he choose?
 How wisely did he discern?
 Depending on his final choices he, and he alone, will be able to enjoy the blessing of making his father proud or ashamed of him, or bear the burden of knowing he is a deep sorrow to his mother.